Cahill Logo

 • Defending a DeFi wallet provider in a putative class action in Illinois federal court alleging hundreds of millions of dollars in damages based on claimed violations of Illinois’ Biometric Information Privacy Act (BIPA).

-• Defending a Swiss association relating to a prominent decentralized autonomous organization (DAO) in connection with threatened litigation from risk-free value (RFV) raiders seeking to use secondary market purchases of DAO governance tokens to compel the release of hundreds of millions of dollars in association treasury assets.
+• Defending a Swiss association relating to a prominent decentralized autonomous organization (DAO) in New York federal court litigation by risk-free value (RFV) raiders.

 • Defending a digital asset exchange in an alleged patent infringement action in Texas federal court seeking royalties for every U.S. transaction completed by the exchange’s trade order-matching engine.